tfeb/dsm/README.md

 `dsm` contains the seeds of what could be a general-purpose lambda list parser & compiler, which could, in theory, be taught how to parse & compile other sorts of lambda lists, including lambda lists not native to CL.
 At present these are not well-separated from the code that recognizes and compiles `destructuring-bind`-style lambda lists, but they might one day be.

 ### Performance
 Since `dsm` is intended for use in macros I made no real attempt to worry about performance.
-There is a small set of rudimentary benchmarks which compare its performance with `destructuring-bind` for various cases: the results are obviously implementation-dependent but generally it seems to be between aboit 1/2 and 1/10 the speed.
-Given that it's portable code I'm happy with this.
+There is a small set of rudimentary benchmarks which compare its performance with `destructuring-bind` for various cases: the results are obviously implementation-dependent, but generally it seems to be between about 1/2 and 1/10 the speed.
+Given that it's portable code I'm happy with this[^6].

 ### Layers
 `dsm` contains an 'implementation' layer which has its own package, and which may one day expose more of it with some documented interface.
 Currently this interface is entirely internal to `dsm` and may change at any time.

 ## Other notes
-'Lambda lists' which are symbols happened by mistake (there's what is essentially an error in the recognizer where it's looking for dotted lambda lists), but it is in fact so useful that I decided it was a feature, not a bug.
+'Lambda lists' which are symbols happened by mistake (there's what is essentially an error in the recognizer where it's looking for dotted lambda lists), but they are in fact so useful that I decided this was a feature, not a bug.

 ## Lost futures
 `dsm` contains a lambda list parser and compiler which, in principle, are fairly general.
 Cleaning up and exposing their interfaces was too exhausting when I was writing `dsm` but might happen in future.

 What constitutes a blank variable is parameterized internally and could be made user-configurable.
-On the other hand everything uses `_`, so I am not sure  any useful purpose would be served by doing so.
+On the other hand everybody elsr uses `_`, so I am not sure  any useful purpose would be served by doing so.

 ## Package, module, feature, dependencies
 `dsm` lives in `org.tfeb.dsm` and provides `:org.tfeb.dsm`.
 There is an ASDF system definition for both it and its tests.